Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

 • Two-Part Repayment: Many HELOCs have a two-phase repayment structure.
 The draw period, where you might only be required to make interest-only payments, is followed by a repayment period, where you must pay both principal and interest.
 It’s crucial to understand how this transition will affect your budget.
 Benchmark FCU offers members two great repayment options for their Ultimate HELOC, making it a strength for many borrowers.
 Tap to see the differences in repayment for a Benchmark HELOC.

-When to Use a Home Equity Line of Credit
+When to Use a HELOC

+The HELOC is your “flexible project” tool.
 Those with larger expenses spread out over time may find the benefits of a HELOC much more appealing.
 When you apply for a home equity line of credit, you have access to an approved limit of cash, but you don’t need to pay any interest on the money until you start to withdraw it from the line.
 It’s great when you don’t need the funds all at once.
 Your payments are based on the balance you withdraw, rather than the total of your approved amount.
 The line allows you to draw funds when you need them.
 As you pay down the balance, you can continue to reuse the line for the entire draw period.
 There will be a pre-specified draw period and repayment period.
-You also have the peace of mind in knowing you have access to funds in the event of an emergency.
-A HELOC is ideal for borrowing needs, including:

 • Home improvement projects spread out over time